Columbus State University Columbus, Georgia

 Join the fun and improve your game at the NIKE Softball Camp at Columbus State University.
 Refine your swing, work on your defensive skills, learn insight on how to build confidence, and meet new friends!
 This camp is one you will not want to miss!

 Directing the camp once again is Brad Huskisson.
-Brad begins his fourth year as the head coach of the Lady Cougars Softball team and eighth year overall at Columbus State in the 2012-2013 year.
+Brad begins his fifth year as the head coach of the Lady Cougars Softball team and ninth year overall at Columbus State in the 2013-2014 year.

 - 8:1 camper to instructor ratio